top of page

 • Build relationships with other departments on campus to help with their student success initiatives.

-Skills: Active listening, positive psychology, presentation, proactive communication
+Skills: Active listening, positive psychology, presentation,

 Student Success Intern - Ivy Tech